 Elementor is a really flexible tool that makes it possible to select different image size for Desktop, Tablet and Mobile.
-In the example below the image has a size 70 for Desktop version (top), and 31 for mobile version (bottom).
+In the example below the image has a size 70 for Desktop version (left), and 31 for mobile version (right).

 As soon as you finish a customization of your widget, you can duplicate its properties.
 This will save you a lot of time.
 What you need to do is to choose an image and click “Duplicate Widget”